 If you’re thinking to yourself “wait, I didn’t sign up for establishing analysis types or training prediction models,” then you’re in luck.
 Many predictive analytics platforms in recruitment will handle these heavy-lifting phases for you.

 The important parts for you to focus on are collecting the data, making sure it’s clean and accurate, and them acting on the predictions and insights that come from your platforms.
 This comes from ensuring that your input data only contains information that is accurate and relevant to your candidates and processes, and specifying which KPIs you’re looking to improve.
 By doing so, your tech stacks will be able to accurately handle the grunt work of processing the data, finding trends, and reporting on possible improvements or deficiencies.

 From there, it’s a matter of continuously monitoring your data inputs, and the prediction outputs, to regularly tweak to your hiring decisions and processes.

-Step 4: Set up measurement and reporting
+Step 4: Set up measurement and reporting with analytics recruitment tools

 Once you’ve set your predictive analytics machine into motion, the next step is to create a recruitment KPI dashboard to measure the results.
 This dashboard should be easy-to-use and provide only the most relevant information as it pertains to your core KPIs.